 With a social listening dashboard, you can find posts about your brand—even if the user doesn’t @ you.
 You can also follow select hashtags, keywords, and phrases so you never miss a thread about your brand, industry, or competitors.
-You can even apply labels automatically so you can sort conversations for follow-up or analysis.
+Even apply labels automatically so you can sort conversations for follow-up or analysis.

 If your dashboard has a built-in CRM, you can easily track your history with these users, too.

 When you work on a social media team, you need reliable tools for collaboration.
-Most dashboard apps support multiple users, so your whole team can get on board.
-But more advanced dashboards can take teamwork to new heights with options like:
+Most dashboard apps support multiple users, so your whole social media team can get on board.
+But more advanced dashboards can take social media teamwork to new heights with options like: